jeresch/start-here/chapter1.md

 ## What you've been told

+There are many commonly-held beliefs that are half-truths and myths.
+I'll try to address some of the most common I've heard, and give a perspective that might be useful to an outsider.

 * Just giving a computer instructions

   * not useful

 * Only for "X" people

 * Hard
 * Programmers never seem to get anything done